Details on Retail Forex

 The development of the retail Forex market is one of the extraordinary stories of the electronic age.
 People could trade Forex futures starting in 1974, but it was not until about 1996 that retail spot brokers began to offer trading services to the public.

-According to the Bank for International Settlements Triennial Survey in April 2013, total Forex trading was on average $5.3 trillion per day, and of this, $185 billion or 3.5% was the retail segment.
-In fact, of the $185 billion, $78 billion or about half was outright spot trading, and the remaining $74 billion was swaps.
+According to the Bank for International Settlements Triennial Survey in April 2022, total Forex trading was, on average, $7.5 trillion per day, and of this, $192 billion or 2.6% was the retail segment.
+In fact, of the $192 billion, $94 billion, or about half, was outright spot trading, and the remaining $98 billion was shared between forwards, swaps, and options.
 This gives us the strange outcome of a very big market that is itself a minnow compared to the whales in the rest of the market — the big banks, brokers, hedge funds, sovereign funds, and central banks that make up the rest of the Forex market.
-The BIS survey also notes that the most trading is concentrated in the UK and US, where the big retail brokers are domiciled, even if the retail traders live in virtually every country on the planet.
+The BIS survey also notes that most trading is concentrated in the UK and US, where the big retail brokers are domiciled, even if the retail traders live in virtually every country on the planet.